nbeversl/urtext-sublime/example project/01 README.txt

 {{ File and Node Organization:                                                                 /-- ID:79810913063726 --/

-    Urtext does not depend on the organization of files at the filesystem level.
+    Urtext does not depend on organization of files at the filesystem level.
 All files are kept in a single project folder.
 Instead, you can link file-level nodes together in several ways:

     {{ Tree-like: Extending node trees beyond the file level